-The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and are presented in thousands of U.S. dollars ("USD"), except for share and per share amounts.
+The consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and are presented in thousands of U.S. dollars ("USD"), except for share and per share amounts.
 Certain footnote disclosures, where indicated, have share prices that are presented in Canadian dollars ("Cdn\$").